GE2025: PSP to field former West Coast candidate Jeffrey Khoo in Marymount SMC

 "The party has asked me to come here to serve as the candidate for Marymount," Mr Khoo told journalists at Bishan North Shopping Centre on Thursday (Apr 17).

 The PAP team, led by former Transport Minister S Iswaran, won with 51.69 per cent of the vote against the PSP.
-The tight contest secured the opposition party’s two Non-Constituency Member of Parliament seats for Mr Leong and party vice-chairperson Hazel Poa.
+The tight contest secured the opposition party’s two Non-Constituency Member of Parliament seats for party secretary-general Leong Mun Wai and vice-chairperson Hazel Poa.

-Party founder and chairman Tan Cheng Bock said Mr Khoo is a hard worker whose profile fits Marymount SMC.
+PSP founder and chairman Tan Cheng Bock told journalists on Thursday that the party shifted Mr Khoo to Marymount as his profile fits the SMC.

 “Jeffrey is not an inexperienced politician.
-He has been with us since day one and has combed West Coast very thoroughly… I really valued him (there) but his call of duty is here,” he said
+He has been with us since day one and has combed West Coast very thoroughly… I really valued him (there) but his call of duty is here (in Marymount SMC),” he said.

+Mr Khoo was previously spotted with Mr Leong on a walkabout in Marymount on Apr 12, the same day the party announced it would contest Kebun Baru, Marymount and Pioneer SMCs.

-Mr Khoo currently serves as CEO of a regional risk consulting firm, said the party.
-He has held various leadership roles at the National University of Singapore Society (NUSS) in the past 15 years.
+The 56-year-old currently serves as CEO of a regional risk consulting firm.
+He has also held various leadership roles at the National University of Singapore Society (NUSS) in the past 15 years.

 He told journalists the top three issues for him this election are the cost of living, jobs and education.